UCSBCarpentry/2025-04-14-git-novice/episodes/15-forks.md

 your suggested changes to the cookbook of recipes.

-## 2. Fetching changes from the upstream repo
+## 2. Pulling changes from the upstream repo

 You can also keep in sync your personal fork with the original repo.
 If you use the `git remote` command, you'll see that it only fetches and pushes changes to